fletchjp/MERG-Arduino-Software/CAN1602LONG/README.md

 @mainpage CAN1602LONG

+## NOW SEE THE VERSION IN https://github.com/fletchjp/CAN1602LONG

+The version here uses a new version of the Arduino CBUS library which is not yet released.

 ## Long message example with pins and a display

 This code supports a shield with buttons and a display with 2 rows of 16 characters.